canjs/canjs/guides/components.md

 ## Events

-A component's [events](../docs/can.Component.prototype.events.html) object is used to create a [can.Control] that has access to scope as `this.scope`.
+A component's [events](../docs/can.Component.prototype.events.html) object is used to create a [can.Control] that has access to viewModel as `this.viewModel`.
 Use it to listen to events safely.

 For example, we can create a `todos-app` component that manages the high-level state of the application.
-It listens to changes in [can/route](../docs/can.route.html) and updates the scope's `todo` property.
+It listens to changes in [can/route](../docs/can.route.html) and updates the viewModel's `todo` property.
 And, if a todo is destroyed that matches the route's `id`, the route's `id` is removed:

     can.Component.extend({
       tag: "todos-app",
-      scope: {
+      viewModel: {
         todo: null
       },
       events: {
         "{can.route} id": function(route, ev, id){
           if(id){
             Todo.findOne({id: id}, $.proxy(function(todo){
-              this.scope.attr("todo", todo)
+              this.viewModel.attr("todo", todo)
             }, this))
           } else {
-            this.scope.removeAttr("todo")
+            this.viewModel.removeAttr("todo")
           }
         },
         "{Todo} destroyed": function(Todo, ev, destroyedTodo){